conroywhitney/gringotts/README.md

       <<: *defaults
       enabled: false

-Add Gringotts stylesheets to `app/assets/javascripts/application.js` (recommened before your `*= require_tree .` so you can override certain styles if you want)
+**5. Add Gringotts stylesheets** to `app/assets/javascripts/application.js`

+*Note: recommened before your `*= require_tree .` so you can override certain styles if you want*

     *= require_self
     *= require gringotts
     *= require_tree .

-And you should be all set.
-Fire up your application, log in, and you should see a prompt to turn on mobile phone authentication.
+**6. Fire up your application**, log in, and you should see a prompt to turn on mobile phone authentication.

 Is Gringotts Secure?
 -------------

 As a gem whose main purpose is to provide additional security to your rails application, it is obviously important to address in what areas this gem is secure and how it can be improved.
 This will be an ongoing area of focus.
 By all means, don't take my word for this.
 Check out the code yourself.
 Join the conversation if you see an area for improvement.
+Suggest a "what if?" test case.
+Point out how something could be abused.
+Be paranoid!
+There are no dumb scenarios.

 ##Current Security Measures